Here are some basic things you can do to ensure that your website is accessible.

 - Content that automatically blinks, or scrolls for more than 5 seconds must be able to be paused via the keyboard.

 - All publicly facing videos must contain Close Captions that reflect all audio information, including sound effects or music, and identify speakers

 - If the video includes visual information that is not communicated in the dialog, you must provide a described video.

 - All publicly posted audio/podcasts must be published along with a transcript.

 Be Accessible on Social Media

-Accessibility protocol extends beyond your website to your soclal media platforms as well, particularly concerning images.
+Accessibility protocol extends beyond your website to your soclal media platforms as well, particularly concerning audio and visual content.

-Make sure you use "alt text" in Twitter images and adjust your accessibility settings to enable alt text.
-For Facebook and Instagram, make sure your post includes descriptive text of the images you post.
-When posting videos on YouTube or Facebook, make sure the videos include closed captions.
+Make sure you use "alt text" in Twitter images and gifs you post on Twitter, Facebook, and Instagram.
+When posting videos on YouTube, Facebook, or Instagram, make sure the videos include closed captions and audio descriptions.

 Learn more at our Social Media Guidelines page.